Tashukwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -A 3 root /etc/passwd -- displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

-grep -v bin /etc/passwd -- displays all the lines in the file /etc/passwd that do not contain the pattern "bin".
+grep -v bin /etc/passwd -- displays all the lines in the file /etc/passwd that do not contain the pattern "bin". grep ^[[:alpha:]] /etc/ssh/sshd_config -- displays all lines of the file /etc/ssh/sshd_config starting with a letter.